Transforming the measurement of

 This project was born when visionary director, Nick Kempe, started asking “how much carbon can Progardes®, a deep tap rooted, nitrogen-fixing legume, actually sequester?”.
 We then realised there was no reliable, low-cost way to find out the answer!

-Agrimix teamed up with renowned soil scientists Professor Peter Grace and Professor David Rowlings and commissioned a major scientific research study into eddy covariance flux tower technology in collaboration with QUT, with support from major industry players.
+Agrimix teamed up with renowned soil scientists Professor Peter Grace and Professor David Rowlings and commissioned a major scientific research study into eddy covariance flux tower technology in collaboration with QUT, with support from leading Australian beef producers.

 The benefits of the Agrimix Flux approach